Nova Flow OS

 One of Plasma's features is the ability to theme desktop elements using Scalable Vector Graphics (SVGs).
 This means there is no need for theme authors to know C++ or any other programming language to create a great looking theme.
 They need only use common graphics tools like Krita, Inkscape, GIMP, etc. Depending on your prowess with such tools, a great looking Plasma Style can be created in under an hour.

-A video tutorial is available to learn how to edit Plasma Styles.
+A is available to learn how to edit Plasma Styles.

 Creating a Plasma Style in 7 Easy Steps